AlextheYounga/mistral-ecfr-gguf/README.md

 ## Chatting with Model
 1. Place model in a folder called models
-2. Ensure that you have run the `download_llama_cpp` script from the last step
+2. Ensure that you have run the `download_llama_cpp` script from the last step\
+3. Download the model from [HuggingFace](https://huggingface.co/alextheyounger/Mistral7b-eCFR) and place in `./models` folder in root.
-3. Run `./scripts/chat mistral-lora-cfr-checkpoint-100.gguf`
+4. Run `./scripts/chat mistral-lora-cfr-checkpoint-100.gguf`

 ## Creating GGUFs from Models